tallakt/veoanity/README.md

 Some notes about vanity addresses:

-- The first two characters of the public key are not used, and are in general "B_", the first character a B and the other from a small selection.
-The characters from the trird position and onwards are matched
+- The characters are matched at the end of the public key, before the = sign
 - The process is slow: an hour perhaps for four letters matched
 - The search may be case insensitive and will be a bit faster
 - The script runs on up to 10 cores in parallell for speeding things up